Putting 3D Spatially Sparse Networks on a Diet: Related Work

-\textbf{Deep neural networks for 3D data.} We limit the scope of our work to spatial 3D data, although many refer to videos as 3D data, as spatial 3D data requires special operators to handle sparsity and irregularity.
+We limit the scope of our work to spatial 3D data, although many refer to videos as 3D data, as spatial 3D data requires special operators to handle sparsity and irregularity.
 MLP-based methods~\cite{qi2017pointnet,qi2017pointnet++,zhao2021point} directly process the continuous 3D coordinates of point clouds from 3D sensors using a set of MLPs.
 Recent approaches~\cite{mao2019interpolated,thomas2019kpconv,wang2019dynamic,tatarchenko2018tangent} define customized convolution kernels that apply a series of local transformations on each point.
 Sparse voxel-based approaches~\cite{graham2014spatially,choy20194d}, on the other hand, discretize point clouds into discrete voxels and apply spatially sparse convolution, which is mathematically equivalent to regular dense convolution.

 Each group targets different aspects of point cloud perception and there are pros and cons of each category.
-For instance, MLP-based methods~\cite{qi2017pointnet,qi2017pointnet++} are the fastest and the simplest, but often fail to capture local context; others preserve the continuity of points while requiring expensive nearest neighbor search with quadratic memory complexity on GPU~\cite{qi2017pointnet++,thomas2019kpconv, zhao2021point}.
+For instance, MLP-based methods~\cite{qi2017pointnet,qi2017pointnet++} are the fastest and the simplest, but often fail to capture local context; others preserve the continuity of points while requiring expensive nearest neighbor search with quadratic memory complexity on GPU~\cite{qi2017pointnet++,thomas2019kpconv,zhao2021point}.
 Voxel-based methods introduce a small quantization error, but discretization provides $\mathcal{O}(1)$ search speed and $\mathcal{O}(N)$ memory footprint using GPU hash tables.
 Also, thanks to the mathematical equivalence to 2D convnets, we could borrow many successful network architectures such as skip-connection~\cite{he2016deep}, batch normalization~\cite{ioffe2015batch}, and U-shaped network~\cite{ronneberger2015u} from 2D CNNs to 3D spatially sparse CNNs.
+Recent study~\cite{tang2020searching} has proposed hybrid architectures that are equipped with both voxel-based and point-based branches and has shown the state-of-the-art performance in 3D outdoor semantic segmentation task.
+They further investigate parameter- and computation-efficient architecture by incorporating neural architecture search (NAS), which makes it, to the best our knowledge, the most relevant prior research to ours.